anvaari/BarnameKon/README.md

-# BarnameKon
+# What is BarnameKon?
-Barname Kon is telegram bot which create "Add to Google Calendar" link for your bot
+Barname Kon is telegram bot which create "Add to Google Calendar" link for your bot.
+It only accept Jalali date and Tehran time.